tanhtuscode/Dodge-the-Meteoroids/README.md

 ## 📄 License

-This project includes the Love2D license.
-See `spaceshipgame/build/license.txt` for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Licenses

+This game is built using the LÖVE (Love2D) framework and includes various third-party libraries.
+For detailed licensing information about the framework and its dependencies, see `spaceshipgame/build/license.txt`.

 ## 🎯 Development